The Independent Living Fund is now closed to new applicants.

 - get social services support worth at least £340 a week or £17,680 a year - this can include direct payments or services from your local health trust, for example, going to a day centre

-- get the highest rate care component of Disability Living Allowance, highest rate of Attendance Allowance, daily living component of Personal Independence Payment or Armed Forces Independence Payment
+- get the highest rate care part of Disability Living Allowance, highest rate of Attendance Allowance, daily living part of Personal Independence Payment or Armed Forces Independence Payment

 - have less than £23,250 in savings or capital - this includes any money your partner has, if you have a partner